Liberty University: Establishment

+Modern history

-In 2004, Liberty University named its School of Government after Falwell family friend Senator Jesse Helms.
+In 2004, Liberty University named its School of Government for Jesse Helms, a former U.S. senator from North Carolina and a Falwell family friend.

 In 2005, Barron's Profiles of American Colleges ranked undergraduate admission to LU as "competitive", its fourth-highest of six ranks.
 When high-speed Internet connections became more widespread around 2005, Liberty began to offer online courses to a larger adult population.

-After Falwell Sr. died in 2007, his son Jerry Falwell Jr. became the university's second president.
+After Falwell Sr. died in 2007, his son Jerry Falwell Jr. became the university's second chancellor and fourth president.
 At the time, the university listed $259 million in assets.

 Liberty University Online Academy was formed in 2007, serving 23 students.

 In 2009, Liberty University withdrew official recognition of the student Young Democrats club, saying that the club's political positions, including support of abortion rights, conflicted with the school's.
+The school's College Republicans club remains officially recognized.

 In 2010, Liberty students received about $445 million in federal financial aid money, the highest total of any school in Virginia and one of the highest in the country.
 A 56 percent increase over the previous year, the money was mostly in the form of student loans, but also included some grants and other forms of aid.

-In 2011, Liberty blocked campus access to a local Lynchburg newspaper, the News & Advocate, after the newspaper reported on the school's dependence on federal financial aid.
-Falwell Jr. said that the decision to block the newspaper was unrelated to content published in the paper.
+In 2011, Liberty blocked campus internet access to the website of a local newspaper, the News & Advance, after it reported that the university received more federal financial aid than any other school in Virginia.
+Falwell Jr. refused to say why the block was imposed, said it was unrelated to anything published in the newspaper, and said that the News & Advance had been blocked on campus before.
+The block was lifted one day after the financial-aid article was published.

-In 2012, Liberty University acquired the former Lynchburg Sears building to house Liberty University online and a television station.

-In 2017, Forbess list of America's Top Colleges ranked Liberty University No. 585 of 650 "Top Colleges", No. 231 as a "Research University", 371 as a "Private College", and 136 "in the South".
-Forbes also gave Liberty a "Forbes Financial Grade" of B+.

 As of 2017, the university's endowment stood at more than $1 billion and gross assets exceeded $2 billion.

-In 2019, Will E. Young, a former editor-in-chief of Liberty's Champion student newspaper, described the "culture of fear" at Liberty University, noting that the school "founded on principles of fundamental Christianity, is now a place that has zero tolerance for new questions and ideas.
-Those who harbor them must remain silent, or leave."
-Young later argued that Liberty must address its racist past, beginning with Jerry Falwell, Sr. and that it must include people of color and LGBTQ people as it makes decisions.

-Ben Howe, whose parents worked for Falwell's Liberty University, published The Immoral Majority: Why Evangelicals Chose Political Power over Christian Values.
-The book included a critique of Jerry Falwell Jr. who posed "for a picture in front of a Playboy magazine with [Donald] Trump on the cover."